Tips for Preparing for a Case Interview

 You could explain how you’d calculate the potential size of the market for this new tennis ball.
 In addition, perhaps you could offer ideas for expanding to additional consumers such as high school or college tennis players.

 The case interview doesn’t have to be verbal only.
 You can draw up a few graphs, charts, or illustrations to help get your point across to the interviewer.
+One way to do this is to use an Issue Tree to outline and solve the problem.

 Remember that answering a case interview question like this really isn’t about being right or wrong - the interviewer is more interested in how the applicant arrives at his or her solution.